Wall Street Week Ahead: Obama's shoes hard to fill, even for himself

-NEW YORK (Reuters) - Regardless of the results of Tuesday’s U.S. presidential election, the next four years will be a tough act to follow from Wall Street’s standpoint.
+NEW YORK (Reuters) - Regardless of the results of Tuesday’s U.S. presidential election, the next four years will be a tough act to follow from Wall Street’s vantage point.

 The benchmark Standard & Poor's 500 Index .SPX.INX has rallied 66 percent since President Barack Obama took office - one of the most impressive runs ever for stocks under a single president.
 Admittedly, the timing of his inauguration - just before the market hit a nadir in March 2009 - is part of the reason.